awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 Works with [string operators](reference_policies_elements_condition_operators.md#Conditions_String)\.

 Use this key to compare the account to which the requesting principal belongs with the account identifier that you specify in the policy\.
+For anonymous requests, the request context returns `anonymous`\.
-+ **Availability** – This key is included in the request context for all signed requests\.
-Anonymous requests do not include this key\.
++ **Availability** – This key is included in the request context for all requests, including anonymous requests\.
 + **Value type** – Single\-valued

 ## aws:PrincipalArn<a name="condition-keys-principalarn"></a>